 Town of Alpine has been experiencing a housing shortage for over 15 years.
 There are approximately 435 Housing Units, with an occupancy rate close to 100%.
 The designation of these units is; 81% Single-Unit, 17% Multi-unit, and 2% Manufactured Home.

-Despite this apparent high demand for housing, the supply is listed on the open market.
+Despite this apparent high demand for housing, the supply is liited on the opne market.
 The current housing market shows a very limited number of houses available for sale or rent within the Town.
 The typical house in the Town selling at approximately \$450,000 - \$750,000, with many units going for a much higher price.
 The clear solution to this problem would be to build more housing.
 However, developing housing creates additional community issues of compatibility with existing uses.
 In the calendar year 2022, there were 59 new residential building applications submitted to the Building Department.
 A significant upward trend started in 2020 with 14 units, which increased to 22 in 2021 and more than doubled to 59 units in 2022.
 The seven year average is 16 units/year, but the last 3 years average is 31 units.

-Key Housing Concerns

-" Ensure that residential development is proved a location that is protected from other more intense uses.

-- " How to increase housing density while protecting property rights and town character. - " Encouraging diverse housing and employment opportunities.
+Key Concerns - > Ensure that residential development is proved a location that is protected from other more intense uses. - > How to increase housing density while protecting property rights and town character. - > Encouraging diverse housing and employment opportunities.

 Goals, Objectives, and Implementation Strategies HOUSING GOAL: Balance the need for adequate housing for Town of Alpine residents with the need to preserve community character by strategic location and design of medium density housing units.

-Objective 1: Support opportunities to create adequate and diverse housing products for the range of needs and income levels represented in the Town

-Strategy 1.1 Coordinate housing programs and policies with the cities and towns in Town of Alpine, to ensure adequate rental and owner-occupied, single, and multifamily options.
+Objective 1: Support opportunities to create adequate and diverse housing products for the range of needs and income levels represented in the Town Strategy 1.1 Coordinate housing programs and policies with the cities and towns in Alpine Master Plan 2023-2043 September 2023 Draft clarify Town of Alpine, to ensure adequate rental and owner-occupied, single, and multifamily options.
 Strategy 1.2: Revise Zoning Code to reflect the Future Land Use map and support plan objectives related to residential development.
 Strategy 1.3: Evaluate the Zoning Code for opportunities to streamline review process and increase design standards as density is increased.

-Chapter 5: Economic Development

-5.1 GENERAL

-Economic prosperity and sustainability are the key to success for development and growth.
+CHAPTER FIVE ECONOMIC DEVELOPMENT 5.1 GENERAL Economic prosperity and sustainability are the key to success for development and growth.
 The monitoring of key trends will offer insights into how the town may approach strategic planning to achieve a stable and viable tax base to support municipal goals.
+POPULATION -782 (220) AVERAGE AGE - 39.6 MEDIAN INCOME - \$74,091 HIGH SCHOOL - 82.7% BACHELOR'S DEGREE - 24.3% LABOR FORCE PARTICIPATION - 86.6%